batcodegen/RNGooglepayments/README.md

 # RNGooglepayments (Android only)

-React-native implementation of google payments using native android code.
+Sample React-Native implementation of google payments using native android code.